How to Deal With Teenagers: Connection & Boundary Tips

 Typical developmental changes vs. warning signs

-The line between growing pains and a mental health crisis is often invisible until you cross it.
-It is difficult to know if a door closed in anger is a rite of passage or a cry for help when you are living in the same house.
+It is difficult to know if a door closed in anger is just a normal adolescent or a cry for help when you are living in the same house.
 You don’t need to diagnose your child at home.
 You do need to notice when the problem is becoming too big to manage without help.

 Common developmental changes